Here you can find answers to some frequently asked questions.

-Are international students required to take the SAT or ACT?
+Are international applicants required to take the SAT or ACT?

-What is Coastal Carolina University's Insitutional Codes for submitting test scores?
+What is Coastal Carolina University's Institutional Codes for submitting test scores?

 The institutional code for TOEFL and SAT is 5837.
 The institutional code for ACT is 3843.
 There is no institutional code for IELTS or Duolingo.
 Applicants should request that scores be sent to Coastal Carolina University at the time the test is taken.

 Will Coastal Carolina University accept a GED in place of a high school diploma or degree?

-Yes, Coastal Carolina University will accept a General Educational Development (GED) test in place of a high school diploma for admissions purposes.
-However, at this time, Coastal Carolina University only accepts the U.S. version of the GED and the official test score must be sent directly to the Office of International Admissions.
+YES.
+Coastal Carolina University will accept a General Educational Development (GED) test in place of a high school diploma for admissions purposes.
+The official test score must be sent directly to the Office of International Recruitment and Admissions.

-When do I need to provide my Confidential Financial Statement?
+When do I provide my Confidential Financial Statement?

-Submitting a copy of your passport is critical because it ensures that your name on your I-20 exactly matches your name on your passport.
-Note: Your passport must be valid for at least your first 6 months in the United States.
+You MUST submit a copy of the photo page of your passport to complete your application.
+An admission decision will NOT be made without this copy.
+Note: Your passport must be valid for at least the first 6 months you will be in the United States.
 You can then work with your Embassy or Consulate to get it renewed.

-Most international students attending CCU hold student (F-1 or J-1) visas.
 After you are accepted to CCU and submit all necessary financial documentation, you will receive a Notification of Admission and a Certificate of Eligibility (I-20 Form).
 In order to obtain a student visa, present the Certificate of Eligibility (I-20 Form) to a United States embassy or consulate.
 The U.S. Department of State offers more information about obtaining a student visa.

 If you are currently attending a college or university in the United States, you must obtain a new Form I-20 from Coastal Carolina University.
 Be sure to complete the Transfer Clearance Form from the Office of International Affairs.
 Your SEVIS record must be released from your former school to Coastal Carolina University.
-If you have specific questions about student visas, you can contact the SEVIS coordinator at the Office of International Scholars and Services.
+If you have specific questions about student visas, you can contact the firstname.lastname@example.org.

 How do I register for orientation and classes?

-Admitted international students must complete the Next Steps to Enrollment before they are able to register for International Student Orientation or sign up for classes.
+Admitted international students will receive login information to the email address included on their initial application with next steps for enrollment.
+You can also contact the email@example.com.
 Please visit our enrollment page to see a full list of the next steps for admitted students.